THE BASE: SOLID GOLD REBEL - Where BellaDancer & The Beast Began

 The hugeness in her eyes tells me how nervous she is to try out by herself.
 “Please?” she asks — more like squeaks it in a voice that betrays her fear.
 An absolute no-no. Such vulnerability is never to be revealed to one of my pariah status.

-But I’m a sucker for someone in distress (and a sucker for dancing), so I agree.
+But I’m a sucker for someone in distress (and a sucker for anything close to dancing), so I agree.

 After classes finish, we meet in the cafeteria where two high school girls teach us a few cheers and the school song.
 As it turns out, cheerleading is nothing more than musical theater: memorize the lines, enunciate and project, portray the proper character, and perform the steps as though people in the nosebleed seats need to see them.